 We leave the meeting and immediately Mark sets to work finding me assistants, while I hunt for Nurofen.
 Fortunately I have everything I need with me, and I’ve already agreed to spend the Thursday helping ease Don into shooting digitally.
 We had spoken a month earlier about how he would like to shoot the installation, and what his camera and lens preferences were.
 “Canon,” he said.
 So after a brief discussion with Frankie Jim, head of Canon Professional Services UK, Don had two Canon EOS-1DS MkIIIs, an EF 24mm f/1.4L USM lens, a 35mm f/1.4L, a 50mm f/1.2L, an 85mm f/1.2L, a 100mm f/2 USM and a 135mm f/2L.
 Day one starts in the studio of Don’s son; a large loft space in Hackney.
 It’s a far cry from the studios I’m used to; Park Royal, IRIS or Spring.
 However, there is an incredible charm, honesty and homeliness about this place.
 Dust particles dance in the wide shafts of diffused light pouring through dozens of skylights and falling on to the old wooden floor.
 The huge space is littered with bookcases, antiques, sofas – there’s even a bed – and a rich, eclectic mix of memorabilia.
 The Stars & Stripes lie draped over a blue velvet chair next to a huge gold star; a rocking horse stands ready to compete with a bright-red Vespa scooter – all under the gaze of a painting of Elvis.
 On the floor stands an old paint tin, left there to catch the water from a dripping ceiling.
 The scene reminds me of one from the movie Being John Malkovich.
 I wonder for a minute whether we have somehow walked through a doorway into Don’s head, but quickly dispel this thought.
 Given the extremes of human suffering this man has both witnessed and experienced firsthand, that would be a place where few would dare to tread and, I suspect, a far cry from the cozy, comforting surrounds in which we find ourselves today.
 This location, and all it holds, proves to be the perfect backdrop for Don at work, and subliminally speaks volumes about the man and his life.
 Don arrives by cab at 8.30am.
 It’s the first time we’ve met properly.
 We once had a brief conversation at Ronnie Scott’s a few years ago, back when I used to shoot the occasional event for Moët & Chandon; an ‘available low-light, voyeuristic, party flâneur’.
 Don wanted to know about shooting digital and was amazed that I was working in near darkness without flash.
 I was feeling a little out of my depth, as he was sitting with Bailey, and so made my excuses and sloped off to photograph Joss Stone.

 The assistants are busy hauling the lights up three floors, so we sip coffee and Don thanks me for my help with the cameras and lenses.
 He is drawn to the 24mm, 35mm and 135mm, explaining that much of what he used to shoot on SLR was produced at these focal lengths.
 He has lost none of the rugged good looks that the Google search revealed of the man in his younger days.
 He is approachable, charming and humble but, most of all, he is a gentleman; old school, incredibly polite and genuinely interested in all around him, no matter what their role or background, and it is clear that to him all are equal.
 I broach the subject of filming him and he is surprisingly relaxed at the prospect, which is a huge relief.
 I start to feel a real sense of excitement and privilege at the prospect of both working with and getting to know this man who I have admired from afar for so long.
 While discussing the available light with Don’s trusted assistant, Roger Richards, we are joined by art director Ian Shepherd.
 I stand back and watch the conversation unfold.
 It’s immediately obvious that not only are we going to deliver on this campaign, but we’re going to have a great time in the process.
-For the first time in his life Don is shooting digitally; and it’s fair to say that, understandably, he is a little apprehensive.
+For only the second time in his life Don will be shooting digitally and it’s the first time on location; and it’s fair to say that, understandably, he is a little apprehensive.
 However, he adapts with effortless ease.
 Seeing work materialise on screen, then being able to manipulate the image instantaneously, is something we now take for granted.
 For Don this is all new, and with a little help he quickly takes to the digital darkroom; directing the dodging, burning and vignetting with childlike glee and wonder.
 Yet I can see the hint of a private battle between the purism of film and the easy cheats of the computer.
 To Don’s great credit, this purism is maintained throughout; the computer doing very little more than could be achieved in his darkroom at home.

 Eight hours and two peacocks later (the first session was of a live peacock, and according to Don, was his first animal shoot) and we are sitting on two of the many sofas littering the studio.
 He looks content and relieved that the day was a success, and is chatty.
 As we talk, I ask if he minds if I continue filming.
 He agrees.
 He is lit by a soft, late, warm, summer afternoon, window light.
 At first I shoot wide, gradually moving through lenses until finally he is full frame in a 50mm prime.
 This is the first and last time I direct Don.
 As I ask if he will look straight into the camera and not speak, his smile slowly disappears to reveal a look of electric intensity; his eyes boring their way right through the camera and into my head.
 Mesmerized, I am like a rabbit caught in a car’s headlights.
 At this moment I know that I would never get a better moving portrait of Don, even if I kept shooting for the rest of my life.
 It’s a one-off moment of perfect light and timing.